Fffyuexue/DevSafe/README.md

 ---

 ## II.
+Terminology and Scope Statement

+Within this document, the term **“image partition”** specifically refers to
+the Android system block device nodes under **`/dev/block`**, including the underlying physical block device partitions they map to.

+All descriptions related to writing, interception, protection, or modification of image partitions
+**are strictly limited to `/dev/block` and its associated image partition scope**,
+and do not include user data partitions or non–block-device paths.

+Before performing any operation involving `/dev/block`, users are strongly advised to
+fully understand the associated risks and ensure that DevSafe runtime parameters are correctly configured.

+---

+## III.
 Operational Principles

 Under **normal circumstances**, once DevSafe is enabled:

-- The module automatically protects image partitions from unauthorized write operations
+- The module automatically intercepts abnormal write attempts to image partitions
 - No additional user interaction is required

-However, in certain scenarios where **legitimate image partition writes are necessary**,
+However, in scenarios where **legitimate image partition writes are required**,
 the module behavior must be adjusted by **passing runtime parameters**.

 ---

-## III.
+## IV.
 Scenarios Requiring Parameter Adjustment

 Please ensure proper parameter configuration before performing the following operations:

-1. **System OTA updates**
+1. System OTA updates
-2. **Installation or removal of other KPM modules**
+2. Installation or removal of other KPM modules
-3. **Maintenance or modification operations involving image partitions**
+3. Maintenance or modification operations involving image partitions
-4. **Any other actions that require writing to image partitions**
+4. Any other actions that require writing to image partitions

 ---

-## IV.
-Parameter Description (Effective Immediately)
+## V. Parameter Description (Effective Immediately)

 DevSafe allows real-time control of its protection status via parameters.
 All parameter changes take effect **immediately**.

-### 1. Parameter `"0"` — Disable Protection
+### Parameter `"0"` — Disable Protection

-**Description:**

-- Completely disables image partition write interception
+- Disables interception of image partition write operations
-- Allows all legitimate write operations to proceed without restriction
+- Allows all legitimate writes to proceed normally

-**Applicable scenarios include (but are not limited to):**
+Applicable scenarios include:

 - Prior to system OTA updates
 - When installing or uninstalling other KPM modules
 - When the Root implementation needs to write data into image partitions

-> In this state, DevSafe will not interfere with any image partition write operations.
+In this state, DevSafe will not interfere with any image partition write operations.

 ---

-### 2. Parameter `"1"` — Enable Protection
+### Parameter `"1"` — Enable Protection

-**Description:**

 - Enables image partition write protection
 - Restores interception of abnormal or unauthorized write attempts

-**Usage recommendation:**

-- After completing any operation that requires image partition writes
+After completing any operation that requires image partition writes,
-- Immediately re-pass parameter `"1"`
+users are strongly advised to **immediately re-pass parameter `"1"`**
-- To ensure the device returns to a protected state
+to return the device to a protected state.

-This parameter is typically used in conjunction with `"0"`,
-forming a clear **disable → operate → re-enable protection** workflow.

 ---

-## V. Update and Maintenance Notes
+## VI.
+Update and Maintenance Notes

-Due to the **high time-sensitivity** of DevSafe’s functionality,
+Due to the **time-sensitive nature** of DevSafe’s functionality,
 and the fact that **KernelPatch currently does not provide a cloud update mechanism**, users should:

-- Regularly visit the project’s **GitHub repository**
+- Regularly visit the project’s GitHub repository
 - Check for module updates or compatibility adjustments in a timely manner
 - Verify module status after major system or KernelPatch changes

 ---

-## VI.
+## VII.
 Summary

 DevSafe is a professional protection module designed for low-level system security scenarios.
 Its correct usage relies on a clear understanding of system operation workflows.

-**Always adjust parameters before writing to image partitions, and restore protection immediately after.**
+**Disabling protection before image partition writes and restoring it immediately afterward
-This practice is essential for maintaining device security and long-term system stability.
+is essential for maintaining device security and long-term system stability.**